bidulechou/ansible-role-test/README.md

 	$

 ```
-In addition to this environment variable if you want to run your `test` script without automation when writing your role you also need to set the `ROLESPEC_LIB` variable environment (see previous section).
-The orther environment variables that we also need during the running stage can be set by `setenv` scripts sourced directly by test scripts as you will see in *Building Test* section.
+In addition to this environment variable if you want to run your `test` script without automation when writing your role you also need to set the _ROLESPEC_LIB_ variable environment (see previous section).
+The orther environment variables that we also need during the running stage can be set by _.setenv_ scripts sourced directly by test scripts as you will see in **Building Test** section.

-> We assume using in the rest of the documentation _rolespec environment variables_ when focusing on location of files.
+> We assume using in the rest of the documentation _rolespec environment variables_ when focusing on file's location.

 ### Fix Rolespec before using it

 * __Mandatory Fix__

-If you want to use, as described in the documentation, the *rolespec* script you need to fix the location of **VERSION** file because the *lib/config* file does not search it at the right place.
-You just have to ceate a link to the file into the *lib* folder as shown in the code sample below:
+If you want to use, as described in the documentation, the *rolespec* script you need to fix the location of **VERSION** file because the *${ROLESPEC_LIB}/config* file does not search it at the right place.
+You just have to ceate a link to the file into the *${ROLESPEC_LIB}/lib* folder as shown in the code sample below:

 ```shell